mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 Workstreams deliver their output into a controlled process which periodically makes official releases of the Mojaloop software.
-The Mojaloop release process tends to align with program increments; major releases, which include all new features, are typically made close to the end of an increment.
+The Mojaloop release process tends to align with program increments; major releases, which include new features, are typically made close to the end of an increment.
 Minor and patch releases are made more frequently and may include high priority features, bug fixes or security patches for example.

 ## Mojaloop Workstreams

-Mojaloop worstreams follow a scrum-like process model by default, running over a two-week sprint cadence.
+Mojaloop worstreams follow a [scrum](https://www.scrum.org/resources/what-scrum-module)-like process model by default, running over a two-week sprint cadence.
+Given the stringent risk management requirements of our users regulatory environments and best demonstrated practice for financial software, our day-to-day process differs from some typical agile methodologies in that we implement mandatory oversight functions and stricter change control mechanisms, more typical of larger technical organisations.

-Workstreams have flexibility to adjust working methods to suit their particular circumstances, within sensible boundaries appropriate for our mission.
+Workstreams have flexibility to adjust working methods to suit their particular circumstances, within sensible boundaries appropriate for our mission and regulatory domain.
 The Mojaloop Foundation provides guidance to workstreams to ensure they remain within our expected operating standards.

 ### Governance Model & Operating Requirements